sonocotta/esp32-audio-dock/README.md

 ### Onboard PSRAM

-Audio streaming requires proper buffering to work, even with ESP32 500K of RAM it is a challenging task.
+Audio streaming requires proper buffering to work; even with the ESP32's 500K of RAM, it is a challenging task.
 For that reason, most of the projects will require WROVER modules that have onboard PSRAM chips.
 All ESP32 Audio boards have an 8MB PSRAM chip onboard, connected via a high-speed interface.
-Any code using PSRAM with just work out-of-the box.
+Any code using PSRAM just works out-of-the box.

 ## Boards Pinout